JSmith1826/stock-analysis/readme.md

 #### Refactored Code 2018
 ![2018 Refactor](/Resources/Refactor2018.png)

 ## Summary

 The main advantage to refactoring code is to optimize it.
-When code is optimized it can preform the same functions and produce the same output while using fewer system resources and thus producing results faster.
+When code is optimized, it can perform the same functions and produce the same output while using fewer system resources and thus producing results faster.
 Refactoring code can also make more elegant and it easier to understand.

-The disadvantages that must be considered when deciding weither of not to refactor some existing, working code are that it adds expense to the project, at least up front.
+The disadvantages that must be considered when deciding whether of not to refactor some existing, working code are that it adds expense to the project, at least up front.
 Time and resources must be spent doing the gritty work of refactoring.
-It is also prossible that while attempting to refactor for ease of use a developer could break the old code, particularly if they don't understand the original well.
+It is also possible that while attempting to refactor for ease of use a developer could break the old code, particularly if they don't understand the original well.
 Breaking working software in an attempt to optimize it leads lead to delays and cost overruns.

 The advantages of the refactor are fairly obvious as described in the results section.
 The new code ran and produced results about six times faster than the original script.
 The new code was able to run faster because it utilized arrays to store values.
 The original code used a nested loop that printed the output values of each stock line by line before moving on the next stock.
-The refactored code utilizes an array to store the calulated values for each stock before outputing them all at the end of the process.
-It seems like a very minor change but the run times of each script show the use of the array made the refactored script much more efficent.
+The refactored code utilizes an array to store the calculated values for each stock before outputting them all at the end of the process.
+It seems like a very minor change but the run times of each script show the use of the array made the refactored script much more efficient.

 I am having trouble coming up with any disadvantages of refactoring in this case.
 The only con that comes to mind is that it required a fair amount of time as I am still working to grasp the concepts and syntax of VBA.
+I also learned how important formatting is.
+The original code I wrote was not very easy to go back into and understand because I did not format it well or use white space appropriate.